hunzsig/hunlook/src/book/singluar/en_us/index.md

 > git clone https://github.com/singluar/singluar-restricted.git
 ```

-> The public version can be used for commercial use at will, but the source code cannot be obtained and no technical
-> assistance can be obtained.
-Please forgive me

 ### Updating a project using git pull

 > When unfamiliar, please use git management tools such as fork to facilitate operation